LukeMathWalker/pavex/ARCHITECTURE.md

 You can spot how `reqwest::Client` is now fetched from `app::ServerState` instead of being built from scratch from `app::Config`.

-Armed with this representation, `pavex` can now generate the source code for the application library crate.
+Armed with this representation, Pavex can now generate the source code for the application library crate.
 Using the same example, assuming the application has a single route, we get the following code:

 ```rust